wixplosives/components-coding-assignment/README.md

 As a data source use [timestamps.json](./timestamps.json), which contains a sorted array of timestamps, one timestamp per contribution.

 Each column of the graph represents one week, and starts on Sunday.
-The graph should display exactly 52 full weeks, starting on `2019-01-06 00:00:00 UTC` (Sunday).
-You don't need to display labels, just the grid.
+The graph should display 52 full weeks, starting on `2019-01-06 00:00:00 UTC` (Sunday).
 The size and spacing of grid squares is up to you.
+You don't need to display labels for months and days of the week.

 Each square should be colored according to the number of contributions on that date relative to the highest number of contributions on a single day in the displayed range.